getopenpay/getopenpay-go/docs/CreatePaymentLinkRequest.md

 NewCreatePaymentLinkRequestWithDefaults instantiates a new CreatePaymentLinkRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAlwaysCreateNewCustomer

+`func (o *CreatePaymentLinkRequest) GetAlwaysCreateNewCustomer() bool`

+GetAlwaysCreateNewCustomer returns the AlwaysCreateNewCustomer field if non-nil, zero value otherwise.

+### GetAlwaysCreateNewCustomerOk

+`func (o *CreatePaymentLinkRequest) GetAlwaysCreateNewCustomerOk() (*bool, bool)`

+GetAlwaysCreateNewCustomerOk returns a tuple with the AlwaysCreateNewCustomer field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAlwaysCreateNewCustomer

+`func (o *CreatePaymentLinkRequest) SetAlwaysCreateNewCustomer(v bool)`

+SetAlwaysCreateNewCustomer sets AlwaysCreateNewCustomer field to given value.

+### HasAlwaysCreateNewCustomer

+`func (o *CreatePaymentLinkRequest) HasAlwaysCreateNewCustomer() bool`

+HasAlwaysCreateNewCustomer returns a boolean if a field has been set.

 ### GetCheckoutPreferences